zsprowls/SPCAAutomation/Monthly Dept Head Tracking Tool/README.txt

         -Change 'Based On:' to 'Foster Start and Status Date' -Change 'Based On From:' and 'Based on To' to first and last day of the month you want to pull

+For Infirmary Number files:
+-Go to Reports Website
+    -Click on Medical Dropdown
+    -Click on Medical: Condition History
+        -Change Exam Start Date and Exam End Date to first and last day of the month you want to pull

+    -Click on Medical Dropdown
+    -Click on Medical: Exam/Surgery Extended
+        -Change Based on Status to Completed
+        -Change Based on From and Based on To to first adn last day of the month you want to pull

 After pulling these files into this folder and insuring that they have the correct names:
 Adoptions Numbers: AnimalOutcome.csv
 Fosters Numbers: FosterAnimalExtended.xls